jeffgerickson/1dct/md/35-stuff-we-didnt-do.md

 **Theorem:**
 _An equilibrium stress $\omega$ for an ordered framework $(\Sigma,p)$ induces a reciprocal framework $(\Sigma^*, p^*)$ if and only if $\omega$ is a reciprocal stress for $(\Sigma,p)$.
 Conversely, any reciprocal framework $(\Sigma^*,p^*)$ defines a unique reciprocal stress $\omega$ for $(\Sigma, p)$._

-Notice that this theorem describes restrictions on both the stress $\omega$ and the rotation system defining $\Sigma$.
+Let me emphasize this theorem describes restrictions on both the stress $\omega$ and the rotation system defining $\Sigma$.
 The same stress $\omega$ can be reciprocal for some rotation systems but not others.

 ### Polyhedral Lifts of Non-planar Frameworks {-}

-What about the correspondence between reciprocal diagrams and polyhedral lifts?
+The theory of polyhedral lifts was recently extended to non-planar frameworks by Cooperband, Ghrist, and Hansen (using the language of cosheaves) and by Karpenkov, Servatius, and Servatius (using more combinatorial language).
+Specifically, Cooperband, Ghrist, and Hansen prove that an ordered framework with $n$ vertices, $m$ edges, and genus $g$ admits a reciprocal stress if and only if $m-2n+3 > 4g$, and admits a polyhedral lift into $\mathbb{R}^3$ if and only of $m-2n+3 > 6g$.
+(Here $m-2n+3$ is the dimension of the vector space of equilibrium stresses.)
+Karpenkov, Servatius, and Servatius extend these results to frameworks defined by projecting *nonorientable* surface maps into the plane.

 ### Toroidal Frameworks {-}